EDUCBA

 Examples of SQL EXCLUDE

-In order to illustrate the excluding or restricting of certain rows in SQL, let us create a dummy table called “students”.
+To illustrate the excluding or restricting specific rows in SQL, let us create a dummy table called “students.”
 We can use the following CREATE statement to create the student’s table.

 CREATE TABLE students(